Skip to main content

 SweetWater Cafe

-If visiting these great places is making you hungry or thirsty, stop at the Sweetwater Cafe on the skywalk level of downtown Sioux City's Ho-Chunk Centre building, or their location in Winnebago!
-The cafe is run by the Ho-Chunk Development Corporation of the Winnebago Tribe and serves up delicious drinks and snacks daily.
+If visiting these great places is making you hungry or thirsty, stop at the Sweetwater Cafe on the skywalk level of downtown Sioux City's Ho-Chunk Centre building, their location in the Flatwater development in South Sioux City, or their location in Winnebago, Nebraska.
+The cafe is run by the Ho-Chunk Development Corporation of the Winnebago Tribe and serves up delicious drinks and snacks daily (my go-to is the iced version of their "Caramel Ho-Chunk Latte").
 Check their Facebook page for more info on the soup of the day and other specials!

 Native American Heritage across the Midwest